 No, the fact that the receipt is sent does not mean that the amount reached the awardee’s account, but only that the accounting department of the Calouste Gulbenkian Foundation has processed the payment.
 It can take up to two weeks for the transaction to reach awardees’ account, depending on countries and banks.

 Yes, it is.
 In this case, scholarship awardees should fill out the form with the bank account details of the account holder (exact name, passport number, address).
-Please, note that this procedure takes longer because it needs an additional layer of approval.

 The payment of a scholarship may be also pending on a progress report.